bemson/salt/README.md

 by Bemi Faison

 version 0.2.0
-(3/20/11)
+(3/27/11)

 ## DESCRIPTION

-Flow is an evolved programming architecture that addresses the modes, exceptions, states and steps (or mess) inherent to coding JavaScript.
+Flow is a JavaScript library that minimizes execution complexity, redundancy, and concurrency for confident web development.

 ## FILES